mehboobhussain/journal/@@Today.md

 Office [[@projects]] and [[@PI-9]] related work

 ### Things to do
+- [ ] Review the schedule 1 and annexure B again
+- [ ] Ask Asma to revert to the testing evidence
+- [ ] Sort of security training seat
 - [ ] Review SoW and provide inputs

 - [ ] Clean up inbox and take actions
 - [ ] Do hisab for this and next month
 - [ ] Call Abbu, Fouzia, Munazzah and Khala